-The Forest Soil Disturbance Monitoring Protocol outlines transect sampling to estimate the level of soil disturbance (U.S. Department of Agriculture 2010).
+The Forest Soil Disturbance Monitoring Protocol outlines transect sampling to estimate the level of soil disturbance (Page-Dumroese et al. 2009).
 Keck (2012) has augmented this protocol to include parameters that capture soil condition based on Custer Gallatin observations.
 The transect strategy involves sampling at points with fixed spacing at random directions.
 The regional technical guide (U.S. Department of Agriculture 2011b) gives further information on how to structure the sampling.

-The transect sampling, random orientation, and sufficient sample size are conditions to use parametric statistics to summarize the disturbance data (U.S. Department of Agriculture 2010).
+The transect sampling, random orientation, and sufficient sample size are conditions to use parametric statistics to summarize the disturbance data (Page-Dumroese et al. 2009).
 It follows that as more disturbance is found, then sampling intensity will increase.
 Inherent to most statistical inference procedures is the assumption that underlying data are independent and identically distributed.
 Spatial data that clearly shows patterns of ground disturbance or patterns in the distribution soils, however, are neither spatially independent nor identically distributed.
 Distinct pattern observable on a map or in the field to a casual observer clearly indicates spatial correlations exist.
 In those cases, the implicit assumption of data independence needed for statistical inference are not met.